 Where have similar articles been published?

-Search your library's system and look at the journals in which such articles have been published
+- Search your library's system for your topic and look at the journals in which such articles have been published

 - Search a database for articles on similar subject; look at the journals